-Furthermore, EU harmonized rules prohibit gifts, pecuniary advantages or benefits in kind to Health Care Professionals, or HCPs, unless they are inexpensive and relevant to the practice of medicine or pharmacy.
+Furthermore, rules prohibit gifts, pecuniary advantages or benefits in kind to HCPs unless they are inexpensive and relevant to the practice of medicine or pharmacy.
 Similarly, strict rules apply to hospitality at sales promotion events.
 Based on these rules, a body of industry guidelines and sometimes national laws in force in individual EU Member States has been introduced to fight improper payments or other transfers of value to HCPs, and in general inducements that may have a broadly promotional character.
 Historically, pharmaceutical companies have been the target of anti-corruption and similar investigations, as well as of wide media attention, sometimes resulting in significant penalties, image and other costs for such companies.